barrattc/NS3-4Gand5GPerformance/README.md

 This project aims to compare the performance of 4G and 5G cellular technologies using case studies with different traffic types: TCP, UDP, HTTP and VoIP.
 The case studies will emulate everyday uses of with mobile phones e.g. walking around whilst opening multiple HTTP/S web pages.

-The purpose of this project is to determine to what extent it can achieve the claimed benefits over its predecessors.
+The purpose of this project is to determine to what extent 5G can achieve the claimed benefits over its predecessors.

 ## NS3 Modules Used
 - The LTE module will be utilised to simulate the 4G simulations.